 - managing your debts

 It depends on the situation – but short of the obvious (meaning you have suffered trauma or a long term illness) we ensure to provide written instructions in your Power of Attorney that two qualified medical assessors are to perform a capacity assessment to determine and/or confirm that you are mentally incapable of managing your health and property.
 Your power of attorney will then come into effect when you are deemed incapable of managing your own health and/or property.

 In short, your power of attorney comes into effect when your attorney is notified in the prescribed form by a medical assessor that the medical assessor has performed a a proper medical capacity and has found that you are incapable of managing your own property or making your own decisions.

-Powers of Attorneys do not need to be expensive.
+Powers of Attorney do not need to be expensive.

 If you require powers of attorney for property to be drafted and/or updated, please call us at 905-333-8888 or fill in a contact form today.
 One of our Hamilton Lawyers would be more than happy to assist you.
 We are committed to protecting our client’s rights and best interests in all facets of estate planning.